 How 100 Brands Were Marketing Their Cyber Week Deals in 2020

-Cyber Week 2020 was in full swing when I created this campaign round-up.
+Cyber Week 2020 was in full swing when I created this marketing campaign round-up.
 I knew that in 2021, many business owners will want to look for inspiration in last year’s BFCM campaigns, so this collection goes out to them—and anyone who simply enjoys looking at campaign visuals and language.

 So let’s take a look at what 100 world’s leading fashion brands were up to during the most exciting shopping event of the year.
 I paid a visit to them all—from fast fashion brands to luxury fashion houses, from indie brands to industry titans.

 Scroll through these Black Friday promos one by one or click straight to the brand that interests you the most!